Photon-HDF5/photon-hdf5/docs/phdata.rst

 i.e. the *start* is triggered by the photon and the *stop* by the the laser sync.
 This allows to start TAC or TDC measurements only when a photon is detected and not at each laser sync pulse.
-However, due to this experimental condition, the resulting TCSPC histogram "looks" with an inverted time axis direction.
+However, due to this experimental condition, the resulting raw TCSPC histogram "looks" with an inverted time axis direction.

 In Photon-HDF5 files, by convention, when a `nanotimes` time axis inversion